Fake news: Popularity and viral spread

 Fake news has become popular with various media outlets and platforms.
+Journalists have identified that platforms like Google or Meta profit from the distribution of fake news.
+Part of the reason behind the broad circulation of fake news online is that fake news websites can be profitable by monetizing them through online advertising.

 Researchers at Pew Research Center discovered that over 60% of Americans access news through social media compared to traditional newspaper and magazines.
-With the popularity of social media, individuals can easily access fake news or similar content.
-One study looks at the number of fake news articles being accessed by viewers in 2016 and found that each individual was exposed to at least one or more fake news articles daily.
-As a result, fake news is omnipresent among the viewer population and results in its ability to spread across the internet.
+With the popularity of social media, individuals can easily access fake news and disinformation.
+The rapid spread of false stories on social media during the 2012 elections in Italy has been documented, as has diffusion of false stories on Facebook during the 2016 US election campaign.

 Fake news has the tendency to become viral among the public.
 With the presence of social media platforms like Twitter, it becomes easier for false information to diffuse quickly.
-Research has found that false political information tends to spread "three times" faster than other false news.
+Research has found that false political information tends to spread three times faster than other false news.
 On Twitter, false tweets have a much higher chance of being retweeted than truthful tweets.
-More so, it is humans who are responsible in disseminating false news and information as opposed to bots and click-farms.
-The tendency for humans to spread false information has to do with human behavior; according to research, humans are attracted to events and information that are surprising and new, and, as a result, causes high-arousal in the brain.
+More so, it is humans who are responsible for disseminating false news and information as opposed to bots and click farms.
+The tendency for humans to spread false information has to do with human behavior; according to research, humans are attracted to events and information that are surprising and new, and, as a result, cause high arousal in the brain.
 Besides, motivated reasoning was found to play a role in the spread of fake news.
 This ultimately leads humans to retweet or share false information, which are usually characterized with clickbait and eye-catching titles.
 This prevents people from stopping to verify the information.
-As a result, massive online communities form around a piece of false news without any prior fact checking or verification of the veracity of the information.
+As a result, massive online communities form around a piece of false news without any prior fact-checking or verification of the veracity of the information.

 Of particular concern regarding viral spread of fake news is the role of super-spreaders.
 Brian Stelter, the anchor of Reliable Sources at CNN, has documented the systematic long-term two-way feedback that developed between President Donald Trump and Fox News presenters.
-The resultant conditioning of outrage in their large audience against government and the mainstream media, has proved a highly successful money-spinner for the TV network.
+The resultant conditioning of outrage in their large audience against government and the mainstream media has proved a highly successful money-spinner for the TV network.